 We strive to diagnose your condition at its earliest stages to ensure you experience the best possible outcome.
 Your evaluation begins with a review of your medical history and a comprehensive physical exam.
 Other tests may include:

-Looks for specific blood cells and antibodies that signal the presence of inflammation.
-Testing may also indicate that the immune system is mistakenly attacking the body’s healthy tissues.
+Your doctor may order blood and urine tests to look for specific blood cells and antibodies that signal the presence of inflammation.
+Testing may also indicate that your immune system is mistakenly attacking your body’s healthy tissues.

-Surgical removal of a small piece of tissue from the affected organ, such as the skin, the kidneys, nerves or lungs.
-Used to to confirm vasculitis.
+A small piece of tissue is removed from the affected organ -- such as the skin, kidneys, nerves, or lungs -- and examined to determine whether you have vasculitis.

-X-ray, ultrasound, CT and MRI may be used to determine whether larger arteries are affected in organs such as your lungs or heart.
+X-ray, ultrasound, CT, and MRI scans may be used to determine whether larger arteries are affected in organs such as your lungs or heart.

 A type of X-ray that shows blood flowing through your veins.
-A flexible, thin tube called a catheter is threaded into a large artery or vein.
+A thin, flexible tube called a catheter is threaded into a large artery or vein.
 A special contrast dye is injected into the catheter to make the arteries and veins visible.